Julie Clary: Later life

 Julie settled in Brussels in 1821, and then in Florence, Italy, at the Palazzo Serristori.
 She did not socialize with the French people.
 She was described as charming, quiet, dignified and peaceful and generally well liked.
 In 1823, she parted with her sister Desiree, who became queen of Sweden.

 In 1840, Joseph joined Julie in Florence.
 In spite of his adultery, she referred to Joseph as "my beloved husband".

 Joseph Bonaparte died on 28 July 1844, aged 76.
 Julie died eight months later in Florence, on 7 April 1845, at the age of seventy-three.
-They were buried side by side at the Basilica of Santa Croce in Florence.
+She was buried next to Joseph at the Basilica of Santa Croce in Florence.
 In 1862, the self-proclaimed French Emperor Napoleon III brought Joseph Bonaparte's remains back to France and had them inhumed to the right of his younger brother, the Emperor Napoleon I. The remains of Julie are still at the Basilica of Santa Croce in Florence beside those of her daughter, Charlotte, who died in Lucca, in Italy, on 3 March 1839, aged 36, giving birth to a stillborn child.